 9. Changes in behaviour or feelings

-A mental illness may start out as subtle changes to a person’s feelings, thinking and behaviour.
-Ongoing and significant changes could be a sign that they have or are developing a mental health issue.
+A mental health disorder may start out as subtle changes to a person’s feelings, thinking and behaviour.
+Ongoing and significant changes could be a sign that they have or are developing a mental health disorder.
 If something doesn’t seem ‘quite right’, it’s important to start the conversation about getting help.